hdmf-dev/hdmf/docs/source/export.rst

 NOTE: Exporting a file involves loading into memory all datasets that contain references and attributes that are references.
 The HDF5 reference IDs within an exported file may differ from the reference IDs in the original file.

-Can I write a newly instantiated container to two different files?
+What happens to object IDs when I export?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-HDMF does not allow you to write a container that was not read from a file to two different files.
-For example, if you instantiate container A and write it file 1 and then try to write it to file 2, an error will be raised.
-However, you can read container A from file 1 and then export it to file 2, with or without modifications to container A in memory.
+After exporting a container, the object IDs of the container and its child containers will be identical to the object IDs of the read container and its child containers.
+The object ID of a container uniquely identifies the container within a file, but should *not* be used to distinguish between two different files.